 |The James brothers with their mother Zerelda James|

-Most everyone has heard of the name of the notorious outlaw Jesse James.
-But did you know that he lived in Nashville from 1875 until March 1881?
+Most everyone has heard of the of the notorious outlaws Jesse and Frank James.
+But did you know that they lived in Nashville from 1875 until March 1881?
 Jesse's oldest son Jesse James Jr. was born in Nashville along with his sister Mary.
 Jesse Jr. was born at 606 Boscobel Street on August 31, 1875.
 Mary was born on West Hamilton Road in Bordeaux on July 17, 1879.
 Jesse Jr. went by the name Tim and as far as he knew his last name was Howard.
 He and his sister would not know their real last names until after Jesse was killed in 1882.
 Jesse and his wife Zerelda would also lose two male twins in infancy.
 Jesse's brother Frank lived on Clarksville Pike.
 While living there he and his wife Annie Ralston James gave birth to a son named Robert Franklin on February 6, 1877.
 For a time he would be dressed as a girl and go by the name of Mary.
 Why his parents did this I do not know.
-The brothers were here for a reason.
-They were hiding out from the law and they felt that they would blend in to a large city and be less visible.
-The brothers had led violent lives until that point.
+The brothers were on the run.
+Nashville was a large town and they could blend in to the local population passing themselves off as respectable citizens.
+They had led violent lives until they moved to Nashville.
 Both had been guerrilla's in the Civil War.
 They rode with Quantrill and "Bloody Bill Anderson".
-Members of these groups raped women, shot down surrendered soldiers or Unionist civillian's and sometimes scalped their victims.
+Their men raped women, shot down surrendered soldiers, Unionist civilian's, and sometimes they scalped their victims.
 Jesse was nearly killed on two occasions when he was shot in the chest both times.
 The last time near the end of the war when he was trying to surrender.
-His first cousin Zerelda "Zee" Mims, who had been named after Jesse's mother, nursed him back to health. and nine years later became his wife.
+His first cousin Zerelda "Zee" Mims, who had been named after Jesse's mother nursed him back to health.
+Nine years later she became his wife.